-The pledged stake of promoters has a market value of about INR 4,000 cr. at current share price, which if we assume a loan to value ratio (LTV) of 0.50 times, would amount to a debt of INR 2,000cr, which the promoters would have given as credit comfort or used to fund any other venture/promoter group company.
+The pledged stake of promoters has a market value of about INR 4,000 cr. at the current share price, which if we assume a loan to value ratio (LTV) of 0.50 times, would amount to debt of INR 2,000cr, which the promoters would have given as credit comfort or used to fund any other venture/promoter group company.

 Further advised reading: How to know if Promoters are Losing Commitment to the Company

 Overall, Emami Ltd appears to be a company growing at a fast pace, with sustained profitability margins & improving operating efficiency.
 It has been able to meet its capex requirements from its cash flow from operations and is able to generate free cash flows.
 The company has a very healthy SSGR, which can ensure that it can keep on growing without needing debt to fund its growth if it can manage its working capital efficiently and does not go for debt-funded acquisitions.

 These are my views on Emami Ltd. However, you should do your own analysis before making any investment-related decision about the company.

 You may use the following steps to analyse the company: “How to do Detailed Analysis of a Company“